mikeAdamss/tidychef/jupyterbook/intermediate.md

 - know how to use horizontal conditions
 - know how to move data markings or other notations to their own separate column
 - know how to use a `within` lookup
+- know how to use and create more complex methods of validation
 - know how to pass data from datachef to pandas
 - understand best practices when working wth datachef